Code Description(s) Tab

 - Comments on core use.
 This is optional.

 - How did you decide on this number?
 Which of the factors listed influence your choice?
 Check as many factors as apply from the checklist.
 You may enter additional factors in the Other box.

-- Languages and Parallelization Methods Used: Check as many languages and communications libraries as apply from the checklist.
+- Languages Used: Check as many languages and communications libraries as apply from the checklist.
 You may enter additional languages or communications libraries in the Other box.

 - Libraries Called: Check as many libraries as apply from the checklist.
 You may enter additional libraries in the Other box.

 - Known code Performance Limitations: Check as many limits to performance as apply from the checklist.
 You may enter comments about limits to performance in the box (next section).
 You may enter additional (brief) limits to performance in the Other box.
 You can use IPM (Integrated Performance Monitoring) to help identify the limits to performance of your codes.
 If you need additional help, contact a consultant at firstname.lastname@example.org.

 - Performance Comments: You may comment on the known limits to the code's performance.

 - Does the code checkpoint?
 Select Yes or No.